 - control systems, communications and electronics.

 Many graduates choose to continue their education by pursuing further study options here at UC or elsewhere in New Zealand.
-Other graduates choose to travel overseas to either gain industry experience or to study for a higher degree in a specialised area prior to returning to New Zealand.
+Other graduates choose to travel overseas to either gain industry experience or to study for a higher degree in a specialised area before returning to New Zealand.

 For further career information, please go to www.canterbury.ac.nz/careers